-Instead, look for a hosting provider which serves your intended locale.
-If your users are exclusively German, then your host should have data centers based in Germany.
-If your users are in North America, naturally U.S. or Canadian web hosting services would be the best option.
-Sometimes this means spending a little more than you wanted to per month.
-But, it’s worth it if you can handle more users, which will bring in more revenue, which will easily cover the web hosting costs.
+Instead, look for a reliable hosting provider that serves your intended locale.
+If your users are exclusively German, your web host should have data centers based in Germany.
+If your users are in North America, American or Canadian web hosting services are the best option.
+Sometimes, this means spending a little more than you want to every month.
+But a quality web host is worth it for peace of mind.
+If your infrastructure can safely handle more users and more app downloads, you’ll get more revenue.

-Localize understands that mobile app translation is an essential part of expanding your digital offerings and increasing your market share and revenue.
-That’s why we make it easy for you to translate your mobile app without the hassle of managing strings and spreadsheets.
-Check out our Learn more about how we can help you extend your mobile app’s global reach.
+Localize understands that mobile app translation is an essential part of increasing your market share and revenue in different regions.
+That’s why we make it easy for you to translate your app without the hassle of managing strings and spreadsheets.